hmchen47/DataScience/ML/MLNN-Hinton/09-Overfitting.md

     + <span style="color: red;">test data</span>:
       + used to get a final, unbiased estimate of how well the network works
       + expect the estimate to be worse than on the validation data
+  + competitions:
+    + organizations held back the true test data and asked participationers to send in predictions
+    + then validate the predictions can really predict on true test data or they're just overfitting to validation data by selecting meta parameters particularly well on the validation data but won't generalize to new test sets
   + N-fold cross-validation
-    + divide the total dataset into one final test set and $N$ other subsets and
+    + divide the total dataset into one final test set and $N$ other subsets
     + train on all but one of those subsets to get $N$ different estimates of the validation error rate
     + the $N$ estimates not independent